International Journal of Maritime History

 The International Journal of Maritime History is a peer-reviewed academic journal that covers all aspects of maritime history.
-The European Science Foundation's European Reference Index for the Humanities (ERIH) ranks it as a "Class One" journal.
+The European Reference Index for the Humanities (ERIH) ranks it as a "Class One" journal.
 The journal is abstracted and indexed in Scopus and Historical Abstracts.

 The journal was established in 1989 and published by the International Maritime History Association.
 Since 2013/14 it has been published by SAGE Publications.
 It also publishes monographs titled Research in Maritime History.

 The founding editor-in-chief was Lewis R. Fischer, who was succeeded by David Starkey in 2013.